maikschneider/bw_focuspoint_images/README.md

 ![](/Documentation/Images/backend_select.png)

+The next actions are available in the editor:
+- Moving areas around with the mouse
+- Double-click outside any area to create a new point for an active area
+- Double-click on any point to delete the point

 ### Configuration

 To configure the fields in the focus point wizard, use the following **PageTS** settings.
 You can choose between **text**, **textarea**, **select**, **link** and **checkbox** inputs in the wizard.